kakwa/ldapcherry/docs/deploy.rst

             - $name

-* lcDisplayName: concatenate two fields
+* lcDisplayName: concatenate two fields (with a space as separator):

 .. sourcecode:: yaml